This article has links to products and services we love, which we may make commission from.

 As a travelling couple, we felt safe in Bucharest.

-Romanians are not Roma (or Romani/Romany) people (often referred to ‘gypsies’, but this term can be deemed as negative).
+Romanians are not Roma (or Romani/Romany) people are often referred to ‘gypsies’, but this term can be deemed as unfavourable.

-Like many big cities, there are many people (mostly women, with children) begging for money, some of which are Romani.
+Like many big cities, there are many people (primarily women with children) begging for money, some of whom are Romani.

 Have you been to Bucharest?
 Would you like to go?